msatul1305/Linux/Azure Cloud/Microsoft Azure Developer Associate AZ-204/6_Connect_Azure_and_3rd_party_services/6_1_API_Management/readme.md

           - web user interface to read API documentation
           - capabilities:
             - read API documentation
-            - create account and subscribe to get API keys
+            - create an account and subscribe to get API keys
             - try API via interactive console
             - access analytics
       - Versions and Revisions
         - Versions:
-          - versions allow to present group of related APIs to developers.
+          - versions allow presenting a group of related APIs to developers.
           - e.g.
             - https:API/v1
             - https:API/v2
         - Revisions:
-          - Revisions allow to make changes to API in controlled and safe way, without disturbing the consumers.
+          - Revisions allow making changes to API in a controlled and safe way, without disturbing the consumers.
           - e.g. https://api/all;rev=3
-        - each version can have multiple revisions.(just like non-versioned API)
+        - each version can have multiple revisions. (just like non-versioned API)
         - revisions can be used with or without versions.
         - versions are used to separate API versions with breaking changes while revisions are used for minor and non-breaking changes to an API.
     - Managing APIs with Products and Groups
-      - Each API in Azure API Management contains reference to back-end service that implements API and its operations.
+      - Each API in Azure API Management contains reference to a back-end service that implements API and its operations.
       - Operations in API management are highly configurable
         - control over:
           - URL mapping